 About the Farm

-Compostella Farm is a specialized small vegetable farm located on the north shore of Lake Pontchartrain in Louisiana.
+Compostella Farm is a certified organic vegetable farm located on the north shore of Lake Pontchartrain in Louisiana.
 Located an hour from the best city in the world, Compostella Farm is excited to be a part of the great culinary and cultural ruckus that our region embodies.

 Compostella Farm is owned and operated by Madeline Yoste, a native New Orleanian, and Timothy Robb, hailing from the space between Southern California, New York City, and bonny old England.